 To buy any glasses online you’ll need to have an up-to-date prescription (not more than two years old).
 You must make sure that the prescription includes:

-- Pupillary distance: This is the horizontal distance between your pupils measured in millimetres.
-You can have a go at measuring this yourself (as a guide, the average is between 60mm and 66mm), but it’s important that you look through the centre of your lenses and so you have to be accurate.
+- Pupillary distance – This is the horizontal distance between your pupils measured in millimetres.
+You can have a go at measuring this yourself if you like.
+But it’s important that you look through the centre of your lenses to be accurate.

 Whilst you’re getting your eye test, you might as well profit from free advice on frames.
-The optician will tell you which frames would suit your face shape and then will help you pick out ones they recommend.
-Try on as many as you need to get a good idea of the shape (rectangular/circular) and the style (metal/plastic/rimless) that suit you.
+The optician will tell you which frames would suit your face shape.
+They will then will help you pick out ones they recommend.
+Try on as many as you need to get a good idea of the shape (rectangular/circular).
+Also pick the style (i.e metal/plastic/rimless) that suit you the most too.
+You may love how you look in a certain style of frame!

-This will help make your online choice more informed.
-Sometimes, even though we want them to, frames we like just don’t like us, so it’s good to have an idea before buying.
-Alternatively, if you want a pair of designer frames, note down the model name and number of any that take your fancy at the opticians and then you can search for them online to get them much cheaper.
+This will help make a more informed choice.
+Sometimes, even though we want them to, frames we like just don’t like us.
+So it’s good to have an idea before buying.
+Alternatively, if you want a pair of designer frames, note down the model name and number of any that take your fancy.
+Then at the opticians and then you can search for them online to get them much cheaper.

 There are loads of websites to get cheap glasses from.
 Here are a few of the best for glasses online:

-- Go to Glasses Direct, which has a good range of designer and non-designer frames.
-They have 2-for-1 offers for £55 including some designer frames.
+- Go to Glasses Direct, who have a good range of designer and non-designer frames.
+They often have regular offers such as two for one on frames.

-- Goggles4u is not for you if you’re after designer specs, but it really does have some brilliant styles starting at just £1.99 including delivery.
+- Goggles4u is not for you if you’re after designer specs, but it really does have some brilliant styles.
+You can order your first pair for £9!
 So if you’re not fussy about brands, you could get a great deal.

 - Spex4less has a good range of designer and other glasses.
-The great thing about them is that they offer an unbeatable guarantee to refund or exchange your glasses if you don’t like them for any reason (even if you’re not keen on the colour).
+The great thing about them is that they offer an unbeatable guarantee to refund or exchange your glasses.
+Even if you don’t like them for any reason.
 All their glasses have a 12-month warranty for defects and breakages which also covers the lenses.

 - Selectspecs is great as it gives you thin and light lenses, anti-reflection, UV 400 and scratch resistance all for free.
 That means that you can get a very swish pair of designer glasses for under £55 and a pair of budget but good-quality glasses from £6.